berglh/remote-ubuntu-server-zfs-install/ubuntu-server-19.10-zfs-root.md

 # mark temp as world writeable
 chmod 1777 /mnt/tmp
 ```
-If using docker, opt or other datasets you want to control snapshotting individually, add them too.
+If using docker, opt or other datasets, optionally add them too.
+This can also be done later on an encrypted zpool as demonstrated in the [Ubuntu Server Encrypted ZFS Data Pool](ubuntu-server-encrypted-zfs-data-pool.md) guide.
 ```bash
 zfs create -o com.sun:auto-snapshot=false ubuntu/var/lib/docker
 zfs create ubuntu/var/www